Background

 We are also exploring the possibility that inhibiting some of the DNA repair factors we work with might be useful from a therapeutic standpoint in diseases such as cancer.
 Not only are we developing small molecule inhibitors, but also in developing PROTACs that stimulate degradation of key target proteins in specific disease-relevant genetic backgrounds.

 We have major collaborations with Merck KgAA, Pfizer and Beactica Therapeutics.
-The pharma industry funds the research of three members of the team.
+The pharma industry funds the research of five members of the team.

 Our values